COVID-19 Response and Updates

 ACCESS for ELLs and WIDA Screener

-Assessment Best Practices During COVID-19* is a WIDA resource designed to support test coordinators and test administrators administering ACCESS for ELLs and WIDA Screener.
+- Assessment Best Practices During COVID-19*, a WIDA resource designed to support test coordinators and test administrators administering ACCESS for ELLs and WIDA Screener.
 This resource can be accessed in the WIDA Secure Portal (valid account required).

 *The guidance in this documentation reflects WIDA’s analysis of current best practices.
 It is not medical advice, and it does not replace or amend any guidance provided by the Centers for Disease Control and Prevention (CDC), your state, your county or your district.